 “My dermatologist also just prescribed retinol, so I’ll be trying that as well,” Radin says.
 Like the Differin Gel mentioned above, an Rx retinol addresses both acne and rough skin texture.

 Is It a Skin Picking Condition…Or Just a Bad Habit?

-If you pick to the point of creating an open sore, you’ve tried to stop picking on your own and can’t, or the behavior really upsets you, it’s probably time to give therapy a go.
-But if your picking hasn’t reached clinical levels, Dr. Visuci says it’s okay to start on your own, building awareness around triggers.
+For people picking to the point of creating an open sore, trying to stop picking on their own but can’t, or the behavior really upsets them, it’s probably time to give therapy a go.
+But if your skin picking hasn’t reached clinical levels, Dr. Visuci says it’s okay to start on your own, building awareness around triggers.

 It may not feel that way right now, and that’s understandable.
 And it may take years to finally break the habit.
 But creating a personalized treatment approach will set you on the right path.
 “I’m actively working on this, and I feel some sense of hopefulness that I’ll be able to stop with the help of my therapist and a self-care toolkit I can tap into whenever the urge arises,” says Radin.

 If you’re comfortable, talking to others about your experience can itself be cathartic.
 In Radin’s case, “people have been incredibly supportive and helpful,” she says.
 “Sharing has helped me feel less ashamed and also made me feel like I’m connected to people I can relate to in a deeper way.”

 READ NEXT: Best of Mental Health: Help Me Stop Picking

 All products featured on Mental have been selected independently and editorially.
 When you buy from our links, we may earn a commission.